neo4j-devtools/graph-examples/README.md

 * Go to your Neo4j Desktop’s settings (bottom left gear icon).
 * Enable development mode.
-* Set Development App Entry Point to the address where the Graph Gallery is running.
+* Set Development App Entry Point to the address where the Graph Example is running.
-* Set Development App Root Path to this cloned repository, where package.json is.
+* Set Development App Root Path to this cloned repository, where `package.json` is.
 * Close settings by clicking again on the gear icon.
 * Click on Development App